-AUTO / OFF / MANUAL LEVELING SWITCH
+MANUAL/OFF/OFF LEVELING SWITCH

-AUTO: Push the Auto/Off/Manual leveling switch to the Auto position to select automatic leveling operation.
+AUTO: Push the Manual/Off/Auto leveling switch to the Auto position to select automatic leveling operation.
 The automatic leveling controllers monitor changes in slope and automatically keep the chassis of the combine level.
 The MANUAL LEFT / RIGHT leveling switch will override the automatic leveling controllers but when this switch is released the controllers will again automatically level the combine chassis.

-MANUAL: Push the Auto/Off/Manual leveling switch to the Manual position to select manual leveling operation.
+MANUAL: Push the Manual/Off/Auto leveling switch to the Manual position to select manual leveling operation.
 With the switch in this position the Manual Left/Right leveling switch will level the combine left and right.
-When the switch is released the combine chassis will maintain the current chassis position.
+When the switch is released the combine chassis will maintain the current chassis position and not return to level.